 Communities Create Their Own Stores May 2005

-Thanks to Amy Campbell Bogie, who researched and interviewed many of the businesses above.
-Amy now is a fellow with the National Coalition for Community Capital and occasionally speaks on community capital for AMIBA.
+Thanks to Amy Campbell Bogie of the National Coalition for Community Capital for interviewing many of the businesses above.
+Amy speaks on community capital for AMIBA.

 Resources on Shared Ownership Models